functional-logic/functional-logic.github.io/events/flops/2026/index.md

 Languages (SIG-PPL), Japan Society for Software Science and Technology (JSSST), in cooperation with ACM SIGPLAN.

+## Call for Papers

+The [Call for Papers](cfp/) is open.
+Deadlines are Dec 8, 2025 for abstracts and Dec 16, 2026 for papers.

 ## About FLOPS

 FLOPS aims to bring together practitioners, researchers and